devLeandroCoelho/devLeandroCoelho/README.md

 ### Hi!
 I'm Leandro Coelho (devLeCoelhoOfficial)
 #### I'm married and student of Full Stack Web Developer

-I've been working with IT for 20 years in the technical area and in the last two years I'm specializing in Full Stack Web Programmer.
-I'm married, I have a daughter, and I have two Schnauzer dogs.
+I've been working with IT for 20 years in the technical area and for the last two years I'm specializing in being a Full Stack Web Programmer.
+I am married, I have a daughter and two Schnauzer dogs.
 I love my wife, daughter and dogs so much!

 - 💻 I’m seeking for my first dev job…